shwnchpl/shwnchpl.github.io/_posts/2016-12-26-second-test-also-ignore.md

 ---
 layout: single
-title: This is a test post.
+title: This is a second test post.
 tags: test
 ---